Remember, every time you walk into the mall, the grocery store or a big-box retailer, it’s you against them.

 Whenever you’re asked if you want an extra shot of espresso with your coffee or a bucket rather than a bag of popcorn at the theater, you’re being “upsold.”

 In fact, even the language for this technique is finely tuned to maximize your chances of saying yes.
-When I worked as a mystery shopper, one chain required its workers not to ask, “Do you want anything else?”
+When I worked as a mystery shopper, one chain required its employees not to ask, “Do you want anything else?”
 Instead, they were told to ask, “What else would you like?” to create the expectation that you will buy more.

 10. Point-of-sale add-ons